 Brown sugar has molasses mixed into it, which also helps these cookies with their softness.

 Arrowroot starch (like corn starch) ups the chew factor in these cookies.
 I like arrowroot starch because it’s allergy-friendly for people allergic to corn.
 If you don’t have arrowroot starch on hand, feel free to use corn starch instead.

-- Bring your eggs to room temperature by placing them in a glass of warm water for around 10 minutes.
+- Bring your egg to room temperature by placing it in a glass of warm water for around 10 minutes.